lalmohankr/Number_guessing_game/README.md

 4. The program provides feedback to guide the player until the correct number is guessed.

 # Usage
-Run the program:
+1. Run the program:
-bash
-Copy code
-python Number_guessing_game.py
+'''python Number_guessing_game.py'''
-Follow the prompts to enter your name and the desired range limit.
+2. Follow the prompts to enter your name and the desired range limit.
-Start guessing the number within the range until you find the correct answer!
+3. Start guessing the number within the range until you find the correct answer!

 # Features
 1. User-friendly prompts and feedback.